 This threat assumes that the network settings data that the TOE manages might be accessed without authorisation from the operation panel or via the internal network.
 The following security function counters the threat.
-Data transmitted from the client is protected by the communication data protection function of the network protection function (TSF_FNP).
+Data transmitted from the client are protected by the communication data protection function of the network protection function (TSF_FNP).

-1. Authentication function (TSF AUT):
+1. Authentication function (TSF_AUT):